skoastew/PDRTechnicalTest/README.md

 ### Test Bugs ###

-Bug **AddDoctor_AddsDoctorToContextWithGeneratedId**
+1. Bug **AddDoctor_AddsDoctorToContextWithGeneratedId**

    ​	This is horrid - and what does it actually tell us?

+2. Bug  **ValidateRequest_InvalidEmail_ReturnsFailedValidationResult**

+   ​	Nice

+3. Bug **AddPatient_AddsPatientToContextWithGeneratedId**

+   ​	This is just bug 1 for a different entity so it really doesn't tell us anything

+4. Bug **ValidateRequest_InvalidEmail_ReturnsFailedValidationResult**

+   ​	Ditto bug 2

+5. Bug **ValidateRequest_ClinicDoesNotExist_ReturnsFailedValidationResult**

+   ​	/me shrugs